 Next we present two lower bounds on packet latency.
 We begin by showing that an algorithm with performance close to optimal needs to have bounds $\Omega(n+w)$ or $\Omega\bigl(w\,\text{polylog }n)$ on packet latency.

-\begin{theorem} For any broadcast algorithm for a channel with $n$ nodes and for an adversary of window~$w$, packet latency provided by the algorithm in some execution is $\Omega(w \max (1,\log_w n))$, when $w\le n$, and it is $\Omega(w+n)$, when $w>n$. \end{theorem}
+\begin{theorem} For any broadcast algorithm for a channel with $n$ nodes and for an adversary of window~$w$ and aggregate injection rate~$1$, packet latency provided by the algorithm in some execution is $\Omega(w \max (1,\log_w n))$, when $w\le n$, and it is $\Omega(w)$, when $w>n$. \end{theorem}

+\begin{proof} The adversary can inject $w$ packets in one round because the aggregate injection rate is~$1$ so the burstiness equals~$w$.

-\begin{proof} For the case $w\le n$, we consider adversaries for which each node has a share that is either~$0$ or~$1$.
+For the case $w\le n$, we consider adversaries for which each node has a share that is either~$0$ or~$1$.
 Greenberg and Winograd~\cite{GreenbergW-JACM85} considered a static version of the broadcast problem, in which $k$ packets are located initially among $k$ nodes, for some $k \le n$, at most one packet per node, and the goal is to have all of them heard on the channel.
 They showed that for any algorithm it takes $\Omega\bigl(k\,\frac{\log n}{\log k}\bigr)$ time to achieve this goal in some execution of the algorithm.
 Algorithms that we use handle dynamic broadcast, but they can be applied to the static version.
 Namely, a translation to the static version of broadcast is as follows: let the adversary inject $w$ packets in the first round, at most one packet per node, the algorithm needs to broadcast only these packets.